Moorish delicacies

 Begin by way of soaking the rice and setting it aside.

-In a heavy-based, totally medium-sized saucepan, warm the oil and fry the lamb pieces till golden brown.
-Add the onion and garlic and maintain to prepare dinner for similarly 2-3 mins.
+In a heavy-based, medium-sized saucepan, warm the oil and fry the lamb pieces until golden brown.
+Add the onion and garlic and prepare dinner for 2-3 mins.

 Add the tomato paste and cinnamon stick.
 Stir to mix.

-In some other large saucepan, melt the butter, add the caraway and cumin seeds, and fry it for a minute.
+In another large saucepan, melt the butter, add the caraway and cumin seeds, and fry it for a minute.

-Add the tired rice and coat inside the butter, and permit the grains to toast for approximately 5 minutes.
+Add the tired rice coa inside the butter, and let the grains toast for approximately 5 minutes.

-Add the cooked lamb and all the sauce and stir via the rice.
+Add the cooked lamb and all the sauce and stir through the rice.

 Add the cabbage, season with salt and pepper, and stir to combine.

-Cover with sufficient water, so the rice is covered in about 1cm depth of water.
+Cover with sufficient water so the rice is covered in about 1cm depth of water.
 Cover with a round of greaseproof paper.
 Turn the heat to the lowest and cook for 10 mins.
-Remove the paper and stir.
-Continue cooking for similarly 5 mins or until the rice is gentle and the liquid has been absorbed.
+Remove the form and stir.
+Continue cooking for 5 minutes or until the rice is gentle and the liquid has been absorbed.

 Related Posts